Error Handling

 while attempting to add the second field.
 Another example would be if a schema defined an invalid union;

-an error would be thrown while the schema was being initialized within DocumentExecuter
+an error would be thrown while the schema was being initialized within DocumentExecuter and caught as

 an unhandled exception (see Processing Errors below).